-SUNeVision achieved a satisfactory performance for the financial year ended 30 June 2016, with a profit attributable to owners of the Company of HK\$549.0 million.
-Underlying profit attributable to owners of the Company (excluding the effect of fair value change on investment properties) was HK\$510.0 million; an increase of HK\$14.6 million.
+SUNeVision achieved a satisfactory performance for the financial year ended 30 June 2017, with a profit attributable to owners of the Company of HK\$629.8 million.
+Underlying profit attributable to owners of the Company (excluding the effect of other gain and loss) was HK\$554.4 million; an increase of HK\$44.4 million.